-For now, we’ve chosen the open road.
+For now, we've chosen the open road.
 We have picked the lifestyle we thrive in, and for this season, it is perfect for us.
-Today, we crossed into Texas – our twelfth state!
-We’ve visited one of the 4 breweries open during Prohibition in KY (and discovered the incredible Bourbon Creme).
+We've visited one of the 4 breweries open during Prohibition in KY (and discovered the incredible Bourbon Creme).
 West Virginia and Virginia gave us a run for our money with the mountains and definitely threw us in headfirst with navigation!
 We banded saw-whet owls and learned all about their migration from an awesome ornithologist (who happens to be my distant double cousin).
-We’ve ridden ferries to little islands and seen the devastation of hurricanes from the Eastern to the Southern coast.
+We've ridden ferries to little islands and seen the devastation of hurricanes from the Eastern to the Southern coast.

-There have been sightings of so many animals I can’t list them all, and we’ve made new friends along the way who have shown us the little-known haunts and enlightened us with stories of their own adventures and lifestyle choices.
-We’ve been to Disney and on a cruise, and also spent weeks in the middle of nowhere with nothing but beans and rice.
-We’ve balanced the big with the little to carve out this happy little groove that fits us well.
-It’s not for everyone, but it’s right for us.
+There have been sightings of so many animals I can't list them all, and we've made new friends along the way who have shown us the little-known haunts and enlightened us with stories of their own adventures and lifestyle choices.
+We've been to Disney and on a cruise, and also spent weeks in the middle of nowhere with nothing but beans and rice (I have to admit, that's a bit more our style).
+We've balanced the big with the little to carve out this happy little groove that fits us well.
+It's not for everyone, but it's right for us.

 What will it take for that "one day" to become a reality for you?